sarahmprz/timetravellingmaps/timetravelling_with_maps_the_tutorial.md

 We could of course go back into the Vancouver Archives and dig up something really interesting amongst the dusty pages, but luckily, a team of pretty stellar scholars have done that for us already!

 I’ve picked some geographical info from the excellent book, [Vancouver Confidential](http://www.anvilpress.com/Books/vancouver-confidential).
 Locations mentioned in this book are compiled in a comma-separated value (csv) file.
-The four locations we will be adding to our map, are
+The four no-longer-existing locations we will be adding to our map, are

 * Sandy’s Billiard, a local hang spot for "Red agitators"
 * The Palomar, legendary nightclub and theatre